Australian Bureau of Statistics

 QUALITY DECLARATION SUMMARY

-Quarterly estimates of deaths on a preliminary basis are published five to six months after the reference period in Australian Demographic Statistics (cat. no. 3101.0), and revised 21 months after the end of each financial year.
-Annual estimates on a year of registration basis are generally published within eleven months of the end of the reference year in Deaths, Australia (cat. no. 3302.0).
+Quarterly estimates of deaths on a preliminary basis are released five to six months after the reference period in Australian Demographic Statistics (cat. no. 3101.0), and revised 21 months after the end of each financial year.
+Annual estimates on a year of registration basis are generally released within eleven months of the end of the reference year in Deaths, Australia (cat. no. 3302.0).

 One dimension of timeliness in death registrations data is the interval between the occurrence and registration of a death.
-As a result, a small number of deaths occurring in one year are not registered until the following year or later.
+As a result, around 5% of deaths occurring in one year are not registered until the following year or later.

 Information on deaths is obtained from a complete enumeration of deaths registered during a specified period and are not subject to sampling error.
 However, deaths data sources are subject to non-sampling error which can arise from inaccuracies in collecting, recording and processing the data.